 Through the QMZ tool, it is possible to find paths a user might take through your application via the transitions you have provided.
 Through the ASM tool, it is possible to generate artifacts which can be used to find paths that show engage every possible chunk of code that could be output to the user in their browser.
 The combination of these two tools can provide a developer with a good overview of what to test.
 Previously, applying these models involved much manual generation of artifacts.
 For the manual application of the QMZ model, links and forms needed to be manually found in each web page within the web application.
 Then, a tree had to be constructed of these transition elements, and then traced to find possible test paths.
 To manually generate CIMs for the Atomic Section Model for a Ruby on Rails application, each view file in the source code had to be analyzed manually to identify atomic sections.
 Once atomic sections were labeled, one would have to manually determine the component expression of that page, as well as a list of transitions found within the page.

 My contribution is these tools that remove much of the manual work from finding good test paths for a web application.
-These tools will be released under an open source license to the public, so others may use them freely to help test their code.
-It is desirable to have correctly functioning web applications since accomplishing even daily tasks is depending more and more on the Internet.
+The tools will be released under an open source license to the public, so others may use them freely to help test their code.
+It is desirable to have correctly functioning web applications since accomplishing even daily tasks depends more and more on the Internet.
+With the help of my tools, testing web applications will be faster and simpler.
+This convenience will hopefully lead to well-tested and better performing web applications.

-Bibliography
+7. Bibliography